jumpinjackie/forge-e33-mod/design/WHITE.md

  - Oblivion Ring variant #234898572343
  - This represents the barrier that Painted Renoir traps Maelle in at the Stone Wave Cliffs.
  - Gave it Nevron/Painter affiliated bonuses
+ - 26/09/2025 Converted from Kindred Enchantment - Nevron to a regular Enchantment and give the flash bonus only for painters.

 ## Clair